Skip to content

 Test factories extend ContainerBasedFactory to access the IoC container:

-# src/infrastructure/delivery/factories.py
+# tests/foundation/factories.py

 TestClientFactory